Tuesday, July 14, 2015

 “Honestly, Don,” Pamela said.
 “Just put it on.”

-Raymond nudged Julie and she bit her lip to keep from laughing.
+Raymond nudged Julie, and she bit her lip to keep from laughing.
 When Steinhart returned, only the stars and moon illuminated the surroundings.
 He wasn’t alone.

 “This is Sam,” he said, introducing the young man.
 “He’ll lead us the rest of the way.”

 Sam rode on the Land Rover’s fender to his own vehicle, an old pickup truck.
 Steinhart shadowed him out of the enclosure and into the darkness.
-They followed the highway several miles before exiting to a dirt path.
+They followed the highway for several miles before exiting to a dirt path.
 It jutted into the desert, following a dry arroyo for five more miles.

 Julie, Raymond, and Pamela held on to their uncomfortable seats as Steinhart shadowed Sam’s truck.
 At the end of the arroyo, they found a single adobe cubicle, light radiating from its windows.
 Steinhart helped Pamela and Julie unwind from the uncomfortable back seat.
 The two couples waited in chilly bleakness, Sam and Steinhart soon returning from the house with a smiling boy.
 Steinhart took a bag of fruit from the vehicle, handing it to the lad.